1. Who needs a universal remote?

 A universal remote control has to be universal, meaning able to control all the components an average audio/video enthusiast could throw at it.
 A typical system will have five or six devices, including a TV (or projector), DVD/Blu-ray player, DVR, surround sound receiver, and maybe a media player (such as a Roku or Apple TV).
 It might also include a game system or two.
 A remote that can juggle eight devices at once will cover most systems.
 And because most devices rely on IR (infrared) control, an IR remote will be sufficient for most people.
 RF and WIFI remotes are available in order to hide components or add Automation features to a room or house.

 If you scan Amazon and other online retailers for universal remotes, you’ll find a lot of low-end replacement remotes.
 Philips used to sell a series of programmable remotes called Pronto, and Sony previously offered a couple of nice, now-discontinued universal remotes.
 The company called Universal Remote Control used to lead the pack with remotes like the URC-R40, not the MX-450, but the company now focus almost exclusively on control systems for professional installation.
 We also tried out two app-only remotes, but concluded that a dedicated handheld remote works better for everyday control than a smartphone or tablet app.
 These days, selecting the best universal remote seems largely a matter of choosing the best Logitech Harmony device or hiring a professional to do a discovery and call out things you might not see.

 3. Our pick

-If you want a professional, we go between Savant, Control 4 and URC.
+If you want a professional, we suggest looking at Savant or Control 4.
 It really depends on what the cusotmers needs are now and in the future.
 The “need” can be 1 room, 1 touch universal remote all the way up to full smart home which is the easiest way to manage your home and the simplest to use.
 It’s always worth a call to see where your needs fall and to see what’s available.